Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Motivating Application: Airstrikes and Insurgent Activities in Iraq

 We enter this debate by examining the American air campaign in Iraq.
 We use declassified US Air Force data on airstrikes and shows of force (simulated airstrikes where no weapons are released) for the February 2007 to July 2008 period.
 The period in question coincides with the ``surge'' of American forces and airpower designed to destroy multiple Sunni and Shia insurgent organizations in a bid to turn the war's tide.

 Aircraft were assigned to bomb targets via two channels.
 First, airstrikes were authorized in response to American forces coming under insurgent attack.
-These close air support missions represented the vast majority of airstrikes in 2007-08.
+These close air support missions represented the vast majority of airstrikes in 2007--08.
 Second, a small percentage (about 5\%) of airstrikes were pre-planned against high-value targets, typically insurgent commanders, whose presence had been detected from intercepted communications or human intelligence.
 In each case, airstrikes were driven by insurgent attacks that were either ongoing or had occurred in the recent past in a given location.
 As a result, the models used later in this paper adjust for prior patterns of insurgent violence in a given location for several short-term windows.

 We also account for prior air operations, including shows of force, by American and allied aircraft.
 Insurgent violence in Iraq is also driven by settlement patterns and transportation networks.
 Our models therefore include population size and location of Iraqi villages and cities as well as proximity to road networks, where the majority of insurgent attacks were conducted against American convoys.
 Finally, prior reconstruction spending might also drive the location of airstrikes.
 Aid is often provided in tandem with airstrikes to drive out insurgents, while these same insurgents often attack aid locations to derail American hearts-and-minds strategies.
-Taken together, these four factors --recent insurgent attacks, the presence of American forces, settlement patterns, and prior aid spending-- drove decisions about the location and severity of airstrikes.
+Taken together, these four factors---recent insurgent attacks, the presence of American forces, settlement patterns, and prior aid spending---drove decisions about the location and severity of airstrikes.
+We emphasize that we may not observe all factors used for decisions on airstrikes.
+We will address this limitation by developing and applying a sensitivity analysis.